Skip to main content

 Python Packages with Virtual Environments

 In order to be able to install new Python packages and make your work reproducible, please use virtual environments.
+There is more than one way to create a private environment in Python.

 Create project directory and load Python module